lr-m/lr-m.github.io/static/media/vr-2023-09-20-analysing_a_wireless_network_camera_part_1.35d84c8f5fd0ab999b33.md

 | string | String 2 |
 | short | Checksum |

 This process appears to be for running test binaries.
-When a packet is recieved, it is first parsed into a struct.
+When a packet is received, it is first parsed into a struct.
 The code first checks if the *last_filename* object in memory is not empty.
 If it isn't, it uses a script to kill the process with the provided name.
 Once this is done, if the 3rd byte is 4, the service is restarted?
 Otherwise, an **access()** call checks if the provided filename in string 1 is valid - if this is the case, it makes it executable with *chmod +x* and executes the binary.
 If the 2nd string is populated, it will give this to the test binary as a parameter.
 Once all of that has been completed, it checks if the 4th byte of the buffer is not 2, and if it isn't, it writes string 1 into the *last_file* string in memory.

 How nice of them to leave some testing code on their production build for us to mess with!